Disney's Aladdin (Genesis video game): Other versions

+Sales and accolades

+Sega initially shipped 1.6 million Aladdin units worldwide in its first week, including 800,000 in the United States and another 800,000 to Europe; half of the European shipments were hardware bundles.
+The same month, it topped Babbage's Sega Genesis sales chart in the United States.
+The game went on to sell four million copies worldwide.

+The game was awarded Best Genesis Game of 1993 by Electronic Gaming Monthly.
+They also awarded it Best Animation.
 GamePro named Aladdin as the best Genesis game of 1993.
 Mega placed the game at #12 in their Top Mega Drive Games of All Time.
 In 1995, Flux magazine rated the game 13th on their Top 100 Video Games.
-They praised the smooth animation, detail and the gameplay, saying that "Disney's Aladdin for the Genesis [is] one of the best action/platform games in history."
+They praised the animation, detail, and gameplay, saying that "Disney's Aladdin for the Genesis [is] one of the best action/platform games in history."
 In the same year, MegaZone included the game in their Top 50 Games in History, summarizing: "The animation in this platformer is simply astounding and looks more like a cartoon than a video game.
 Some superb humorous touches too."
 In 2009, GamesRadar ranked the game fourth on their list of the seven best Disney games, comparing it to the SNES game: "While the SNES Aladdin fell back upon faux 3D shading and single pixel button-eyes, the Genesis version looked infinitely more fluid and expressive."
 In 2017, GamesRadar ranked the game 18th on its "Best Sega Genesis/Mega Drive games of all time" and praised the game's graphics and sound, saying that it captures the look and music from the film.

 Legacy

-The graphics of Aladdin pushed Sega's rival Nintendo to commission a title that could compete with it visually.
-The resulting game, Donkey Kong Country (1994), reestablished Donkey Kong as a popular video game franchise, and is considered one of the best video games of all time.
-(Note: Attributed to multiple references:)
+Nintendo, seeking to counter Aladdins visual prowess on the competing Sega Genesis, commissioned Rare to develop Donkey Kong Country (1994) for the Super Nintendo Entertainment System, employing pre-rendered 3D animation techniques to achieve comparable or superior graphics on 16-bit hardware.
+The game reestablished Donkey Kong as a popular video game franchise and is considered one of the best video games of all time.

-The Genesis, Game Boy, and Super Game Boy versions of the game were included alongside The Lion King as part of Disney Classic Games: Aladdin and The Lion King, released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on October 29, 2019.
-These versions include instant save states, a "rewind" button, level select, and options for invulnerability and infinite lives.
-The collection also includes the trade show demo of the Genesis version, as well as a "Final Cut" version that includes new areas, boss patterns, graphical effects, and other changes.
-The compilation game was updated as Disney Classic Games Collection: Aladdin, The Lion King, and The Jungle Book, and includes the SNES, Genesis, and Game Boy versions of The Jungle Book as well as the SNES version of Aladdin.